samfinard/hw6/README.md

 We wanted that when the RC car goes to the left of the rover, 1 point gets added and the rover resets on the other side.
 However, due to multiprocessing issues we were unable to simultaneously update the score and control the robot - thus, we chose to implement a slightly different game.

 points_RCCAR.mov shows our attempts at this initial objective.
 However, our final game is main.mp4.

+### It should also be noted that points_RCCAR.py is unrelated to main.py.